Oslo welcomes you to this year’s conference!

 - 2) Genres of democracy.

 «Sakprosa» have published material on the annual reports of government-owned enterprises, and on «scenariet» («the scenario») as a public genre.
-Personally, I am currently involved in a research application regarding «høringsinstituttet»» («the institute of public committee hearings») as a genre, and have previously participated in the book project «Rapporten» («The Report»), about reports as a genre.
 There is a distinct lack of genre knowledge regarding the various genres of democracy.

 - 3) Literacy research as democracy research.

-In the Nordic countries in general, and Oslo in particular, there is such an abundance of literacy research, particularly within the field of education, that I believe we can bring together some excellent contributors by highlighting the literacy approach as an explicit subtopic.
+In the Nordic countries in general, and Oslo in particular, there is such an abundance of literacy research, particularly within the field of education, that we believe we could bring together some excellent contributors by highlighting the literacy approach as an explicit subtopic.

 16 years of Forum for text research/ Forum for tekstforskning/ Forum för textforskning